phpmyadmin/phpmyadmin/doc/require.rst

 Web browser
 -----------

-To access phpMyAdmin you need a web browser with cookies and javascript enabled.
+To access phpMyAdmin you need a web browser with cookies and JavaScript enabled.